dbos-inc/dbos-docs/docs/api-reference/system-tables.md

 ## System Tables
 DBOS Transact records application execution history in several system tables.
-Most of these tables are in the system database, a Postgres database managed by DBOS Transact whose name is your application database name suffixed with `_dbos_sys`.
+Most of these tables are in the system database, whose name is your application database name suffixed with `_dbos_sys`.
 For example, if your application database is named `hello`, your system database is named `hello_dbos_sys`.
 One exception is the `dbos.transaction_outputs` table which is stored in your application database.